Browse by . . .

 The possibilities include the execution, the installation, repetition, and dissemination.
 All this visual overload arises from each point in the chain.
 It includes the retrospective's next stop, at MOCA in Los Angeles, where it will have more space.
 Will that relieve the crowding or add additional possibilities?
 Probably a little of both, although I like Weiner more for the mess in New York.
 Besides, it seems to suit the city.

 The possibilities also include the chain of language, the way words lead to and take sense from other words.
-That lesson, too, might come from Structuralism or later philosophers, such as Jacques Derrida.
-They would identify text or art with an open chain, beyond the fixed moment of words spoken aloud.
-One work embodies that chain in a sequence of manhole covers—"in direct line with another and the next."
+That lesson, too, might come from structuralism or later philosophers, such as Jacques Derrida.
+It identifies text and art alike with an open chain, beyond the fixed moment of words spoken aloud.
+One work embodies that chain in a sequence of manhole covers, "in direct line with another and the next."
 The simultaneity with which words assault one coming off the elevator implies much the same thing.
 The work that lends its title to the retrospective describes its ambitions—"as far as the eye can see."

 Derrida would have approved, but the text goes in for plain old puns as well, in a very home-grown idiom.
 As Roberta Smith has noted in The Times, "reduced to rust" hints at "reduced to dust."
 The show's title may echo the idiom "as far as I can see."
 Does that imply an overbearing or an absent creator?
 Weiner gets to play both.